Childcare centres

 Order on the Waiting List

-The order on the waiting list is set automatically according to five categories:
+The order on the waiting list is set automatically based on these five categories:

 For each category, children are ranked according to the time elapsed on the waiting list since the admission date in childcare preferred by the parent.